opedromiranda/rooms/README.md

-## Angular Seed with Browserify, Gulp and Karma
+## Rooms

-This project is a seed for Angular projects and includes:
+This is a videoconference application that uses WebRTC.

-* Browserify
-* Karma
-* JSHint

 Install dependencies by running
 ```